redis/redis-py/docs/resp3_features.rst

 CacheImpl should implement a `CacheInterface` specified in `redis.cache` package.

-More robust documentation soon will be available at `official Redis documentation <https://redis.io/docs/latest/>`_.
+More comprehensive documentation soon will be available at `official Redis documentation <https://redis.io/docs/latest/>`_.